Have you heard of Freecycle/Buy Nothing groups?

 Where to Find Them

 I’ve found Facebook to be the best place to find and use these groups.
 They can go by different names so try searching “freecycle”, “free”, “buy nothing”, “upcycling”, or any other words that makes sense in your language or area, along with your city and/or neighborhood (the groups have different geographical scopes).
 You can also try looking for barter or swap groups but these will have more requirements for getting and giving stuff.

 Additionally there are groups focused on more specific products such as tool sharing, sports equipment, or children’s items, so also try those terms if there are areas you’re more interested in.

 Most groups will have rules and requirements, be sure to read these carefully and follow them!
 Be aware that some groups require posting an item before you are allowed to receive anything and many groups are focused on a specific neighborhood, so make sure you live within the boundaries.

-Tips for Posting an Item or ISO
+Tips for Posting a Buy Nothing Item or ISO Post

 - Follow any group posting requirements.

 - Mention the condition of the item and if there is anything the person should be aware of.

 - Most people want to know if there was smoking or pets around the item – I’ve often seen this listed as SF (smoke free) or it will say “from a cat-friendly/dog-friendly home” if there are pets.

 - Include if the item is pick-up only or possibility of deliver and roughly where you are located.